£31,095 - £46,510 Price range

 53 - 57 MPG

-Driving on and off the road is where the Discovery Sport excels – it handles twisty roads well and with a clever four-wheel-drive system (and short overhangs) it is one of the best off-roaders in its class.
-The car’s interior is also quiet – there is little tyre and wind noise inside, making it a capable long-distance cruiser.
+Driving on and off the road is where this Land Rover excels – it handles twisty roads well and with a clever four-wheel-drive system (and short overhangs) it is one of the best off-roaders in its class.
+The car’s interior is also quiet – there is only a little tyre and wind noise inside, making it a capable long-distance cruiser.

 Standard equipment is decent, but the Discovery Sport is expensive.
 You get partial leather heated seats and a touch-screen infotainment system, but you’ll have to pay extra for sat-nav.